 - Using a dictionary or notes brought to the test centre

 - Communicating with anyone other than test centre employees during the test

 - Cheating and attempted cheating can have the following consequences:

 - You will be told to leave the premises

 - You will not get a test certificate for any of the tests taken during the test period (this includes both written and oral tests)

-- You must wait until the next test to resit
+- You must wait one year to resit

 - You will have to pay to retake the test